prophetdb-openlab/prophetdb.org/README.md

 <h2 align="center">A website for OpenProphetDB</h2>
 <p align="center">
-OpenProphetDB is a research group which is interested in the following topics: construct and integrate **knowledge graph**, **multi-omics data** and **deep learning models** to understand the molecular mechanisms of human diseases or predict known drugs for new indications (Drug Repurposing).
+OpenProphetDB is a research group which is interested in the following topics: construct and integrate **knowledge graph**, **multi-omics data** and **deep learning models** to understand the molecular mechanisms of human rare and complex diseases, or to predict new indications for known drugs through drug repurposing.
 </p>

 <p align="center">